epetruk/english-spell-checker/README.md

 ## License

-This project is licensed under the
+This project is licensed under the GNU General Public License v3, [see license.txt](license.txt)

 ## Acknowledgments